absolute-quantum/cats-blender-plugin/README.md

 #### 0.19.0
 - **Fully compatible with Blender 2.93**
+- **Translations:**
   - **Added Korean translation!**
     - Cats is now translated into Korean by a large portion
     - To use it, simply change your Blender language to Korean and then restart Blender or select it in the Cats Settings
     - Thanks to **Siromori** for contributing the translation! <3
   - Added Cats Ui Language setting
     - This lets you choose in which language Cats should be displayed
     - Setting it to "auto" will choose the current Blender language
   - Added button to download the latest Cats Translations
     - This feature is for translators to test their translations in the plugin
     - If you want to help to translate Cats into any language, please let me (Hotox) know in our Discord
 - **Model Options:**
   - Added "Connect Bones" button
   - Added options to keep merged bones and to merge the bones of visible meshes only